 15. Around 43% of global shoppers research products via social networks.

-One of the first global online shopping statistics from 2019 shows that 43% of shoppers research products via social networks.
+One of the most telling global online shopping statistics shows that 43% of shoppers research products via social networks.
 In the past several years, social networks have been a fairly powerful shopping funnel.
-Yet, they’re also an essential means of product placement and brand promotion, as well as influence marketing.
+Yet, they’re also an essential means of product placement and brand promotion, as well as influencer marketing.

 16. 63% of people abandon shopping carts because shipping costs too much.

-One of the most relevant online shopping statistics in 2020 is that 49.2% of ecommerce sales came through mobile devices.
+One of the most relevant online shopping statistics for 2021 was that 72.9% of ecommerce sales came through mobile devices.
 The reason this is surprising to some is that mobile devices have a substantially lower conversion rate than desktops and tablets.
 However, sheer numbers are on the side of mobile devices, which leads to these triumphant figures for m-commerce.

 18. Word of mouth (WOM) recommendations are relevant to 81% of consumers.